 A lot of my work at the minute is concerned with following up new asteroid discoveries from PanSTARRS and other NEO surveys in both the inner and outer Solar System.
 My follow-up using LCOGT's telescopes have confirmed over 250 new Near Earth Objects (NEOs) from PanSTARRS and over a hundred other objects including several comets and a Centaur.
 In the course of this follow-up I have discovered almost 100 new asteroids in the Main Belt and a Jupiter Trojan - one of the two families of asteroids that are trapped in Jupiter's Lagrange Points so they are always 60 degrees ahead or behind of Jupiter in it's orbit.

-Some of my work on obtaining light curves and rotation rates for radar-targeted NEOs is at http://lcogt.net/article/radar-targeted-neos
+Here is some of my work on obtaining light curves and rotation rates for radar-targeted NEOs.

 I have also given a public talk on "Asteroids, NEOs, Comets and Meteors" and that is available here